-The list below details some of the numerous programs provided by The Project at both schools/community centers, but it doesn’t begin to describe the sounds children singing “Heads, Shoulder, Knees and Toes” or “Old MacDonald” booming through the walls, or the numerous art projects created, or the laughter and smiles and silly screams of happy children.
+The list below details some of the numerous programs provided by The Project at both schools/community centers, but it doesn’t begin to describe the sounds of children singing “Head, Shoulder, Knees and Toes” or “Old MacDonald” booming through the walls, the numerous art projects created, or the laughter, smiles and silly screams of happy children.

 Here are the current programs being offered;

 - English classes at various levels for anyone from the community; mostly kids from 6 to 20 years old.
 Four classes per day, two-hours each, Monday through Friday.

 - All the dental care any kid needs, health and medical assistance programs.

 - Daily art and activities classes.

 - Saturday fun time/safe space; singing, movies, and snacks until 11 p.m.

 - Sunday morning volunteer lecturers on hazards common to life there and how to avoid them (pedophilia, prostitution, pregnancy, AIDS, drugs, etc.), as well as life skills, character building, and hygiene.